Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Concluding remarks

-Finally, numerical experiments are conducted on a solar power plant simulation and adversarial blackbox attacks.
-Both examples are computationally expensive, the former is a lower size problem ($n \approx 10$) and the latter is larger size problem (up to $n \approx 10^5$).
+Finally, numerical experiments are conducted on a solar power plant simulation and on adversarial blackbox attacks.
+Both examples are computationally expensive, the former is a small size problem ($n \approx 10$) and the latter is a large size problem (up to $n \approx 10^5$).
 The results demonstrate the SSO algorithm's competitiveness in both performance and convergence rate compared to state-of-the-art algorithms.
-Further work will be devoted to extending this approach to constrained stochastic optimization.
+Further work will extend this approach to constrained stochastic optimization.